-IDaaS is Identity-as-a-Service, meaning Identity and Access Management (IAM) capabilities deployed as SaaS (Software-as-a-Service deployed into the cloud and managed by a third party).
+IDaaS is Identity-as-a-Service.
+The definition of IDaaS refers to Identity and Access Management (IAM) capabilities deployed as SaaS (Software-as-a-Service managed by a third party).
 For this reason, IDaaS is also called SaaS-delivered IAM by Gartner.

 As a brief background, IAM is a wide-scoping term that extensively deals with management of digital identities (whether individuals, organisations or things) and their roles and privileges within networks, applications, and digital services.
 IAM is used to ensure users are who they claim to be, and have access only to the applications, services or resources that they have the right to access.
-As with IAM, the term ‘IDaaS’ covers both internal (employee) system identities and external (B2B, B2C) system identities.
+As with IAM, the term IDaaS covers both internal (employee IAM) system identities and external (CIAM, Customer IAM) system identities.

-So, let’s look at some key questions around IDaaS – including capabilities, the drivers behind IDaaS adoption, and which organisations choose this SaaS-delivered IAM method.
+So, let’s look at some key questions around IDaaS – including capabilities, the drivers behind adoption, and which organisations choose this SaaS IAM method.

 What can IDaaS offer my organisation?

-IDaaS is a cloud-based, managed service, meaning that an organisation employing IDaaS would not need to worry about managing deployment, security, configuration and maintenance in-house.
-Maintaining inhouse IAM is costly – there are hardware, network, development and expensive expertise costs to consider – more on the benefits of the IDaaS approach later on.
+Identity-as-a-Service is a cloud-based, managed service, meaning that an organisation employing SaaS IAM would not need to worry about managing deployment, security, configuration and maintenance in-house.
+Maintaining inhouse IAM is costly – there are hardware, network, development and expensive expertise costs to consider – more on the benefits of the SaaS IAM approach later on.

-IDaaS is an ideal solution to get an app/service to market quickly.
-However some companies’ identity needs may go beyond IDaaS capabilities.
-Ubisecure, for example, offers IAM deployment choices from IDaaS, to private cloud (Platform-as-a-Service), to IAM software deployed on-premise in the organisation’s datacentre.
+IDaaS is an ideal solution to get an app/service to market quickly, but without compromising on the security of the identity management components.
+However some companies’ identity needs may go beyond SaaS IAM capabilities.
+Ubisecure, for example, offers IAM deployment choices from Identity-as-a-Service, to private cloud (Platform-as-a-Service), to IAM software deployed on-premise in the organisation’s datacenter.

 Why would my business need IDaaS?